 “Royal Papworth Hospital is well known as a world-leader in adult heart and lung transplants, but people don’t often realise that we retrieve these organs too, both for transplants at our hospital but also for patients at other hospitals across the country.
 Although we are an adult hospital, we do paediatric retrievals too”, said Mr Kaul, Clinical Lead for NORS at Royal Papworth.

 “I remember Keira’s retrieval for Max very well.
 I told Rachel when she was interviewing Clair and me that although I’ve been doing this for a very long time, it hits particularly hard when we go to a paediatric retrieval.
-We got more emotionally drained, reflecting on life.”
+We get more emotionally drained, reflecting on life.”

 Dr Rachel Clarke and transplant nurse Clair Ellis